interview-quiz/interview-quiz.github.io/angular.md

 ---

-This approach allows you to load components dynamically based on the context or input provided.
+## How to create dynamic components ?